-Breonna Taylor Jury Was ‘Never Given The Opportunity’ To Consider Homicide Charges, Says Grand Juror
+Breonna Taylor Jury Was ‘Not Given The Opportunity’ To Consider Homicide Charges, Says Grand Juror

-An anonymous grand juror in the Breonna Taylor case has revealed that the jury was never given an opportunity to deliberate homicide charges against the police officers involved in the raid that killed her, because Kentucky Attorney General Daniel Cameron never presented them.
+An anonymous grand juror in the Breonna Taylor case recently alleged that the jury was “not given the opportunity” to deliberate homicide charges against the police officers involved in the raid that killed her because Kentucky Attorney General Daniel Cameron never presented them.

-The juror released an explosive statement on Tuesday, issued by lawyer Kevin Glogower, after a judge granted their request to speak publicly about the court proceedings.
-As CNN observed, this is a rare exception, as grand juries are usually intended to remain secret.
+As tweeted by VICE News correspondent Roberto Ferdman, the juror released an explosive statement on Tuesday, issued by lawyer Kevin Glogower, after a judge granted their request to speak publicly about the court proceedings.
+According to CNN, this is a rare exception, as grand juries are usually intended to remain secret.

 The 26-year-old Taylor was fatally shot the night of March 13 by Louisville Metro Police Department officers who broke down her apartment door during a botched drug raid.
 None of the officers involved were charged with her death, but Brett Hankison was indicted on three counts of wanton endangerment for putting Taylor’s neighbors at risk.

-The anonymous juror called the trial a “learning experience.”
+The unnamed individual called the trial a “learning experience.”

 “The grand jury was not presented any charges other than the three Wanton Endangerment charges against [ex-police officer Brett] Hankison.
 The grand jury did not have homicide offenses explained to them.
 The grand jury never heard anything about those laws.
-Self defense or justification was never explained either,” the juror revealed.
+Self defense or justification was never explained either.”

-“The grand jury didn’t agree that certain actions were justified, nor did it decide the indictment should be the only charges in the Breonna Taylor case,” the statement continues.
+“The grand jury didn’t agree that certain actions were justified, nor did it decide the indictment should be the only charges in the Breonna Taylor case,” the statement continued.

-A second grand juror, who also asked whether they could speak publicly about the details of the case, said on Tuesday that they were discussing next steps with counsel.
+A second grand juror, who also asked whether they could speak publicly about the details of the case, said on Tuesday that they were discussing the next steps with their counsel.

-Daniel Cameron has acknowledged that wanton endangerment was the only charge his prosecutors recommended to the grand jury.
+Cameron has acknowledged that wanton endangerment was the only charge his prosecutors recommended to the grand jury.
 The Republican politician and attorney had previously claimed that prosecutors presented all evidence.

 “Daniel Cameron should be ashamed of himself.
 He made a decision based upon a political agenda,” Sam Aguiar, a lawyer for Taylor’s family, said in a statement on Tuesday.